hupili/datavis.studio/courses/HK.md

 This course provides students with an extensive exposure to the elements of opinion/behavioural data analytics.
 Topics include self-reported data, behavioural data, social science sampling, questionnaire design, offline surveys, online surveys, digital trace measurement, multi-source data analytics, and privacy protection.

+### IS4335 - Data Visualization

+* Instructor: Angela Lu/ Neil Cheung

+In this course, we will explore ways to organize and derive meaning from vast amounts of data by using visual presentation tools and techniques.
+Students will learn concepts, methods, and applications of data visualization methods.
+The course will introduce interesting examples in different application areas.
+Students will also learn a spectrum of visualization tools from simple GUI-based packages such as Tableau, Excel, Pajek to more advanced programmable visualization packages in R language.
+They will be guided in creating engaging and interactive visualizations.